 With a Resident Recreation ID Card, the cost is $270, without the card the cost is $600.
 Recreation ID Cards, which only Town of Huntington residents can purchase, is $40 for adults and $15 for resident teens (ages 13-17) and disabled residents.
 For children under 13, parents may purchase a card that covers all of their children at a cost of $40.
 The card is good for two years and can be used to obtain discounts at Town facilities and programs.
 Recreation ID Cards are available at the Parks and Recreation Department at Huntington Town Hall (100 Main Street, Huntington) and the Dix Hills Ice Rink (575 Vanderbilt Parkway, Dix Hills).

-This year, Camp Bright Star will be held at Oakwood Primary School in South Huntington.
-This summer, swimming will be held at the Huntington YMCA.
+This year, Camp Bright Star will be held at Maplewood Intermediate School located at 19 School Lane, Huntington Station, NY 11746.

 Transportation is provided for Town of Huntington residents only.
 Campers are picked up between approximately 7:45 AM and 8:55 AM.
 They return between 2:35 PM and 3:45 PM.
 An exact schedule is provided after registration is finalized.
 Campers may be dropped off by car.
 Non-residents may access the bus transportation by dropping the camper off at a scheduled Town of Huntington bus stop if space is available.

 Registration by mail starts in February for returning campers.
 New applicants must contact the Long Island Office for People with Developmental Disabilities to begin the Front Door Initiative, contact Wendy Rincon at (631) 416-3882 to start the process.
 If eligibility has already been approved by OPWDD a letter must be submitted with the application.
 The Front Door Initiative is a long process.